zkneupper/django-sales-tracker/README.md

 # Create a Sales Tracker App

-The app will be powered by Django on the backend React.js on the frontent.

-Created a Django REST API based on the documentation from here, [Django REST APPI](https://www.django-rest-framework.org/).

- Also downloaded [Postman](https://www.getpostman.com/), to test the API both POST and GET requests.
+The app will be powered by Django on the backend and React.js on the frontend.
+A Django REST API based on the documentation from here, [Django REST APPI](https://www.django-rest-framework.org/) was created.
+Also download [Postman](https://www.getpostman.com/), to test the API; for POST, GET, and other requests.

  ## Creating the Virtual Environment